The Product Regulation and Liability Review: Israel

 - where the damage was caused by a dangerous object that was owned by the defendant or in respect of which the defendant was responsible, or fire, where the defendant was the owner or holder of the property in which the fire erupted;

-- where it is reasonable to assume that the defendant may have more information regarding the incident and the subject matter of the claim, then – practically – the court may expect the defendant to provide evidence showing that no defect exists.
+- where it is reasonable to assume that the defendant might have more information regarding the incident and the subject matter of the claim, then – practically – the court might expect the defendant to provide evidence showing that no defect exists.

 Under the DPL, only the following defences are available to a defendant to mitigate or avoid liability: